CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block ORP.2 Personal.md

 At the end of the contract, a regular handover of the work results and the documents and resources received must take place.
 In addition, all established access, access and access authorizations and access rights must be withdrawn or deleted.
 In addition, the person making the withdrawal should be explicitly informed that the obligation to maintain secrecy also remains after the end of the activity.

-Third-party personnel to be employed at short notice or once is to be treated like visitors, ie. H. For example, the stay in security-relevant areas is only allowed in the company of employees of the authority or the company.
+Third-party personnel to be deployed at short notice or once a single time is to be treated like visitors.
+D. H. For example, the stay in security-relevant areas is only allowed in the company of employees of the authority or the company.

 #### ORP.2.M5 Confidentiality agreements for the use of outside personnel

 External employees are often given access to confidential information to perform their tasks, or to receive results that must be kept confidential.
 In these cases, they must be obliged to treat them accordingly.
-This should be followed by non-disclosure agreements signed by the external employee.
+This should be followed by non-disclosure agreements, signed by external staff.

 A confidentiality agreement should describe